AFA Family Medical Leave Act – Q & A (May 2013 Courtesy of AFA Envoy)

 - Any qualifying exigency arising out of the fact that your spouse, son, daughter or parent is on active military duty, or has been notified of an impending call to active duty status, in support of a contingency operation.

 - Domestic Partner (DP) – Federal law does not include DP as an eligible family member.
 However, our contract now allows eligible employees to take an equivalent leave to provide care for a same-gender DP (or opposite-gender DP if permitted by law in the state in which you work).
-When requesting FMLA leave for a DP, you may be required to register your

 What constitutes a serious health condition?

-To qualify for FMLOA medical leave, your absence must be due to a “serious health condition.”
+To qualify for FMLA medical leave, your absence must be due to a “serious health condition.”
 Under DOL regulations, a serious health condition is an illness, injury, impairment, or physical or mental condition that involves one or more of the following:

-- Inpatient hospital care (i.e., an overnight stay at a hospital or similar facility).
+- Inpatient hospital care (i.e., an overnight stay at a hospital or similar facility)

 - An injury, illness, or other condition lasting more than three consecutive days that involves continuing treatment by a health care